drupal-mentoring/pain-points-of-contribution/README.md

 ## Setting up bouncer costs money
 Note:
 - KG
  - What is a bouncer?
+Bouncer is a piece of software running on remote servers.
+ Advantage of bouncer - you are always connected on IRC.
  - Setting up bouncer costs money and it requires technical steps to set it up.
  Although it's easier later once you have set it up but initially it takes time and money.